 Eight (8) district / department-level coastal management and strategic spatial / land use planning strategies.
 This includes conducting workshops, trainings and a “learning by doing process” (through the urban lab) of ministry staff and district / department level government staff, including government agencies and private sector stakeholders providing services to national and local government.

+Both Ghana and Cote d’Ivoire have developed and approved national planning policies and frameworks that set the priorities of the countries in relation to urban development and climate change adaptation and mitigation.
+The project takes these documents as a baseline and framework to execute this compoment and designated outputs.
+Therefore, policy documents at the district / department scale are deducted from these national policies and aligned with their objectives and outcomes.

+Local strategies and plans, following their development and implementation, will inform the subsequent drafts of the national policies, to ensure that local challenges and priorities will be incorporated.

+The district / departments plans, deducted from the national frameworks, are the tools that localizes and enables the implementation of national policies at the municipal scale.
+The coordination between the national and district / department scales will be ensured through the planning participatory process for the development of the plans, and through the creation / strengthening of inter-ministerial and inter-distict / department coordination mechanism.
+The exact design of this mechanism will be defined at the full proposal stage, whern workshops with relevant national stakeholders will be organizsed to discussed management arrangements for the execution of this component and related outputs.

+In order to also ensure coordination at the international level, and to facilitate a knowledge sharing and decision-making platform, a coordination mechanism involving the Ministries of Environment, Ministries of Local Government and Ministries of Public Works from both countries will be supported.
+This will be done through the Abidjan convention and, where possible, through other relevant internatonal bodies.
+This coordination mechanism will also be the starting point for a larger regional coastal resilience coordination body that would bring neighbouring countries into common action, including e.g. developing a regional coastal management strategy / plan.

 In Cote d’Ivoire, the target departments are: Jacqueville, Bingerville Department, Grand-Bassam and Grand-Lahou.
 Grand-Lahou will be included in cooperation with the WACA project to complement the coastal protection infrastructure interventions planned under the WACA project in this department.
 Because there is no clear spatial / land use planning framework in Cote d’Ivoire, developing the plans will be costlier than in Ghana, where a spatial / land use planning framework does exist.
 In Ghana, the target districts will be: Ningo-Prampam (building on a pilot spatial planning project), Ada West, Ada East and Keta.
 Tema district is excluded because it’s part of plans being developed for Great Accra.

 This component is required to plan urban areas in suitable land and to avoid future urban development in risk-prone areas.
 Spatial planning also allows identifying open green areas that should be preserved for environmental protection and designating non-aedificand areas in which housing, industrial and commercial activities are not permitted.
 Non-complaint activities in these non-aedificandi areas represent a high-risk for residents and would be subject to relocation.
 For more info, see the ‘promotion of innovative solutions section’ below.